 06-25-04: Finally saw the movie again, and I kind of enjoyed it more.
 Every time I see it, I will always mourn the absence of the gods (despite their constant mention), but I was able to kind of neglect it and focus on plot errors.
 Plot errors you say?
 How can their be plot errors?
 Well for starters, they showed a lot of sunset shots where soldiers “looked like” they were preparing for battle.
 But then again it might have been patrols during one of the many 12 day funeral games.
 The other big thing that just pissed me off was the honor contradiction.
 It’s ancient Greece which was an ancient warrior culture where honor is THE most important thing about war.
 However, Peterson’s apparent need to show off Eric Bana as much as possible created some deadly inconsistencies.
-First, Hector led that charge into the Temple of Apollo at Chryses, but Achilles lets him go (“It’s to early in the day for killing princes”).
+First, Hector led that charge into the Temple of Apollo at Chryses, but Achilles lets him go (“It’s too early in the day for killing princes”).
 This not only dishonors Hector, but creates a life bond between Achilles and Hector.
 Then, Hector kills Menelaus during a private battle between Menelaus and Paris which (if taken in a present world context) would seem honorable because he defended his brother.
 But this is supposed to be ancient Greece, not present day America.
 Hector should have stayed out of the battle and gotten Paris back inside, rather than killing Menelaus.
 Yeah, it kind of moved the movie forward (motivated the attack), but it doesn’t fit ancient Greece.
 I still don’t get why Hector and Odysseus call off the days fighting after the death of Patroklus, but I guess I’m not supposed to.
 Maybe it was another Peterson moment like “Oh my gosh, I’ve killed a child, we should go home now” but that is way to modern.
 Oh, and at the end when Paris guides the Trojans to the secret tunnel, he gives the sword of Troy to a young man who leads the Trojans through the tunnel.
 When I first saw the movie, I thought Bloom called the kid Illius (which was another name for Troy) and I thought that was funny.
 Turns out, the kids name was Aeneas, who led the Trojans to found Rome in Virgil’s Aenid (which was where the Trojan Horse story is from as recalled in Aeneas’ memories).
 The only actual guide to what happened inside the gates of Troy (which was very nicely done in the film, no matter what stories I read from now on) is Smryna’s “Fall of Troy” which recounts how Achilles was killed by Paris (with the help of Apollo) who was later killed by Philoctetes with one of Hercules’ poison arrows (from the Hydra).
 But that’s another story.

 05-22-04: OH, guess what?
 The Illiad doesn’t discuss the death of Achilles, just the return of Hector to Priam.
 So I buy that Achilles was killed within the walls of Troy.